 Types of Questions in SSC English

-It is essential for candidates to go through the exam pattern as well as syllabus to know about the types of questions before appearing for it.
-SSC English section is a blend of Objective and Subjective questions.
-To ace your preparation for competitive exams, lets us first know about the variety of questions that are there:
+It is essential for candidates to go through the exam pattern as well as the syllabus to know about the types of questions before appearing for it.
+The SSC English section is a blend of Objective and Subjective questions.
+To ace your preparation for competitive exams let us first know about the variety of questions that are there:

 - Cloze Test: The question would consist of a passage with blanks and you have to fill it up in the serial order.

-- Synonyms and Antonyms: Synonyms are the words which have a similar or almost similar meaning as that of the given word whereas the Antonyms are the words having the opposite meanings.
-A word would be given and you would be asked to marks its synonym or antonym.
+- Synonyms and Antonyms: Synonyms are words which have a similar or almost similar meaning as that of the given word whereas the Antonyms are the words having the opposite meanings.
+A word would be given and you would be asked to mark its synonym or antonym.

 - Spelling Test: A word with wrong spelling would be written and you have to select the appropriate spelling for it.
 But sometimes students are tricked as the word given has the correct spelling.